 This 3 ¾-inch-long garden jewel known as the ruby-throated hummingbird makes its home in swamps, woodlands, parks, and gardens in much of eastern North America.
 It is the only species to nest east of the Great Plains.
 Members of both sexes emit a soft tchew to alert other hummingbirds to their presence.

-Returning migrants often wing across the vast Gulf of Mexico, an arduous nonstop journey that takes about 18 hours if conditions are favorable.
-Spring arrivals in the Deep South are as early as late February, and breeding stock might not reach Quebec and Ontario until early June.
+Returning migrants often wing across the vast Gulf of Mexico.
+This arduous nonstop journey takes about 18 hours if conditions are favorable.

 Hear the ruby-throated hummingbird: